-Nigel Murray is Britain’s most successful Boccia player, having won two golds, one silver and one bronze medal from four Games appearances.
+Nigel Murray is one of Britain’s most successful Boccia players, having won two golds, one silver and one bronze medal from four Games appearances.

 Nigel’s introduction to boccia came when he attended a disability sports taster day through his former work supporting adults with physical impairments at a social services day centre.